RyanBruno/IrcServer/README.md

 Developer: Ryan Bruno <ryanbruno506@gmail.com>
 ## TODO
+- Events
+- Plugins
-- Improve Logger
+- Unit tests
-- Improve Commands
+- Logging

 ## How To Use
 1) Clone the repository